SiaFoundation/hostd/.changeset/fixed_rejected_renewal_contract_failures.md

 default: patch
 ---

-# Fixed rejected renewal contract failures
+# Fixed an issue where renewed contracts that are rejected will cause the original contract to fail.

-Renewed contracts that do not make it on chain will no longer fail and adds a 6 block buffer before storage is reclaimed to ensure small reorgs do not cause unnecessary contract failures.